InternRobotics/MMSI-Bench/README.md

 ## 🔔News
+🔥[2025-10-23]: We added the normalized human response time for each MMSI-Bench sample and its difficulty level to our dataset on Hugging Face.

 🔥[2025-06-28]: MMSI-Bench is now officially supported by [OpenCompass Spatial Leaderboard](https://huggingface.co/spaces/opencompass/openlmm_spatial_leaderboard) as a key benchmark for spatial understanding.
 It includes a *circular* testing protocol that effectively reduces the impact of random guessing.
 The best-performing non-thinking model so far, [Seed-VL 1.5](https://www.google.com.hk/search?q=seed-vl-1.5), achieves **20.3%** accuracy.

 🔥[2025-06-18]: MMSI-Bench has been supported in the [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) repository.